nehaljwani/team.exiv2.org/book/IMaEA.md

 This is supported by Gif89a files and documented by ICC in ICC1v43_2010-12.pdf.

 When I built GifLib 5.2.1 on macOS it complained about the option linker option _-soname_ and refused to link!
 The output show below was create on Linux.
-As you will expect, the output from tvisitor is much nicer than GifLib.
+As you have learnt to expect, the output from tvisitor is much nicer than GifLib.

 ```bash
 .../book $ gifbuild -d -v files/GIF.gif